marcon934/Homework-1-Statistical-Learning/PS_1V2.md

 ![](PS_1V2_files/figure-markdown_strict/C2-1.png)

-The average age of male swimmers in the Olympics presents an upward trend during the first period (100-1924), reaching its maximum (32 years) in the 1924 summer Olympics.
-After that peak, the average fell dramatically and remained relatively constant around 20 years in the following 5 decades.
-In most recent years, it shows again an increasing trend and it reached 24 years during the 2016 Olympics.
-On the other hand, the first Olympics with date for female swimmers was 1924 and their average age was 18 years old.
-That average remains relatively constant for fifty years and started to show a growing trend since 1984.
+Starting at 18 years old in 1900, the average age swimmers in the Olympics presented an upward trend during the first period (1900-1912), reaching its maximum (27 years) in the 1912 Olympics.
+After that peak, the trend changed and the average almost continuously fell for the following 6 decades, reaching 18.5 in the mid-1970s.
+In most recent years, an increasing trend was observed again and the average age of swimmers in Rio de Janeiro 2016 Olympics was 23.2 years old.

-As a result of this trend, the average age of female swimmers was 22 years old in the 2016 Olympics in Rio de Janeiro.
-In general, both group of swimmers presents similar trends, the average remained relatively constant from mid-1920s to 1980 and started to show an increase in the last 4 decades.
+In order to compared male and female swimmers trends, we need to mention that data for female swimmers is available for the 1924 Olympics and from 1948 to 2016.
+This situation considerable constraint the comparison between both groups.
+From 1948 to 1984, female and male swimmers average age remained relatively constant around 18 and 20 years, respectively.
+After the 1984 Olympics, both series started to present an upward trend.
+However, female average age remained relatively constant since 2000 Sidney Olympics.
+In Rio de Janeiro 2016, female swimmers average age was 22.3 and 24.1 years for male swimmers.
+In general, both series showed similar trends in the period that they are comparable and male swimmers average age was almost always higher than female swimmers average age (2000 Olympics is the only exception).

 ## Question 3 - K-Nearest Neighbors Regression for S-Class Cars